 Excess lost wages cover the portion of an injured pedestrian’s lost income that exceeds the monthly maximum and/or the three-year limit that are set by Michigan’s No-Fault auto insurance law.

-Average amount of pedestrian accident settlements
+Average amount of pedestrian accident settlements in Michigan

 But even if such a settlement database did exist, it likely would not be that helpful in determining the best possible settlement amount in your case because the database would only reflect what the “average” settlement was.